BryanAmezcua/News-App/README.md

 News App is an mobile & desktop application that pulls in the latest USA news from newsapi.org.
 The user can enter search terms and pull up related articles.
 Users can create an account, sign in & sign out.

-# CORS related issue
+# CORS related issue - Updated 5/27/20
+1.)
 When I first began this project there were no cross-origin related issue.
 However recently, when hitting the news API for data, my fetch request was failing because of a missing header in the response.
-To get around this I am first sending my request through this URL - which allows CORS anywhere -> https://cors-anywhere.herokuapp.com/
+To get around this I am first sending my request through this URL - which allows CORS anywhere -> https://cors-anywhere.herokuapp.com/ <br />
+2.)
+CORS issue is inconsistent.
+Therefore, I am leaving the CORS-anywhere to bypass any CORS issue if they return.

 # Installation (using Git)
 1.)
 To begin installation, begin by cloning this repo to your machine -> git clone https://github.com/BryanAmezcua/News-App.git <br />